- A5.3. Image processing and analysis

 Member of the conference program committees

-- Pierre Alliez: member of the advisory board for EUROGRAPHICS 2020.
+- Pierre Alliez was an advisory board member for the EUROGRAPHICS 2023 conference.

-- Pierre Alliez: member of the scientific committee for the SophIA Summit conference.
+- Pierre Alliez was a member of the scientific committee for the SophIA Summit conference.

-- Pierre Alliez: ACM SIGGRAPH, ACM SIGGRAPH Asia, Eurographics Symposium on Geometry processing, Eurographics annual conference.
+- Pierre Alliez was a reviewer for ACM SIGGRAPH, SIGGRAPH Asia and Eurographics Symposium on Geometry Processing.

 Member of the editorial boards

 - Florent Lafarge is an associate editor for the ISPRS Journal of Photogrammetry and Remote Sensing and for the Revue Française de Photogrammétrie et de Télédétection.